muhme/joomla-branches-tester/README.md

 scripts/test.sh 51 firefox
 ```

-Run one test spec with Electron in all four branches (of course, the spec must exist in all branches):
+Run one test spec with default Electron in all four branches (of course, the spec must exist in all branches):
 ```
 scripts/test.sh tests/System/integration/administrator/components/com_privacy/Consent.cy.js
 ```

 Test all `site` specs with Microsoft Edge in the branch 4.4-dev using a pattern:
 ```
-scripts/test.sh 44 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
+scripts/test.sh 44 edge 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
 ```

 To additional show `console.log` messages from Electron browser by setting environment variable: